 ½ teaspoon liquid smoke (optional but delicious)

-- Scrape out the pulp from eggplants, and add to processor with garlic and all other ingredients.
+- Add eggplant pulp to a food processor with roasted garlic and all other ingredients.
 Blend until very smooth, scraping the sides if needed.

 - Taste, and season with additional salt and lemon juice, if necessary.
 Chill for a few hours before serving.